ASIA MARKETS: Chip-stock Malaise Spreads To Asia, Dragging Down Markets

 The week's global decline in technology stocks continued Thursday, weighing on Asian markets.

+The tech-heavy benchmark in Taiwan ended down 1.2% to set a near-two-month closing low, Taiwan Semiconductor (2330.TW) sliding 3%.
+In South Korea, the Kospi was down 0.8% amid a 3.4% decline in index heavyweight Samsung Electronics (005930.SE) .
+The two stocks have slumped 7% and 8% respectively this week.

-Stocks for Taiwan Semiconductor and Samsung, which have seen big gains this year, have fallen 6% and 8%, respectively, this week.
-Morgan Stanley had earlier dropped its bullish rating on both firms amid broader concerns about the state of the industry, particularly the memory-chip segment.
+The falls came after Morgan Stanley on Monday dropped its bullish rating on both firms amid broader concerns about the state of the industry, particularly the memory-chip segment.
 The investment bank said prices of those products have started to fall.

-The weakness also hit Hong Kong, where the Hang Seng Index was down 1.3% and was the region's worst performer.
-Component makers AAC Technologies (2018.HK) and Sunny Optical (2382.HK) , whose stocks have surged this year, fell nearly 5% in morning trading while index heavyweight Tencent (0700.HK) pulled back a further 2%.

 Continue Reading Below